-If your Calathea warscewiczii is suffering from edema, you’ll spot white crystals on the back of the leaves and yellow leaves or blistered, browning spots on the leaf surface.
-You may also notice stems that appear spongy rather than firm.
+If your Calathea warscewiczii is suffering from edema, when the roots soak up more water than the leaves can handle, you’ll spot white crystals on the back of the leaves.
+You’ll also see yellow leaves or blistered, browning spots on the leaf surface, and possibly stems that appear spongy rather than firm.
 This condition is often caused by excessive humidity coupled with poor air circulation.

 To aid your plant’s recovery, lower the ambient humidity around it.
 Prioritize proper air circulation by placing the plant in a well-ventilated area or using a small fan nearby.

 Pests and Diseases

 These tiny critters might infest your Calathea warscewiczii, especially when humidity is low or the plant is underwatered.
 Spider mites are small and can be tough to spot, so keep an eye out for webbing or tiny yellow spots on the leaves.
 They often hide on the undersides of leaves, so be sure to check there, too!